D3Ext/maldev/README.md

 # Installation

-Just execute one command and it should be installed without errors
+Just execute this and it should be installed without problems

 ```sh
 go get -u https://github.com/D3Ext/maldev